What factors affect yoga’s likelihood to increase equanimity of practitioners?

 Why is this relevant to yoga practitioners?

-This research study supports the yogic texts that suggest that we can use yoga practice as a tool to increase equanimity AND that consistent practice over a long time is important if we want to head in that direction.
+This research study supports yogic texts which suggest we can use yoga practice as a tool to increase equanimity AND that consistent practice over a long time is important if we want to head in that direction.
 What this research also suggests is that intention matters.
 If we want greater equanimity, we increase our likelihood of having that experience if we actively seek that in our yoga practice.
 Remember that the Yoga Sutras already tell us that our yoga practice should be “long, uninterrupted, [and] alert” (YS: 1.14, B.K.S.
 Iyengar translation), if it is going to be most effective.
 This research suggests that there might, in fact, be something to that.

 Mocanu, E., C. Mohr, N. Pouyan, S. Thuillard, and E.S.
 Dan-Glauser.
 2018.
 Reasons, years and frequency of yoga practice: Effect on emotion response reactivity.
 Frontiers in Human Neuroscience.
 12:264 p.1-12.